KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-choosing/index.md

 * The [Bug Triaging team](https://community.kde.org/Guidelines_and_HOWTOs/Bug_triaging) has [many search queries](https://community.kde.org/Guidelines_and_HOWTOs/Bug_triaging#Decide_what_to_work_on) that can be useful to search for bugs.

 * The [Gardening team](https://community.kde.org/Gardening) has a [stale merge requests list](https://invent.kde.org/dashboard/merge_requests?draft=no&not%5Blabel_name%5D%5B%5D=Gardening%3A+Stale&scope=all&sort=updated_asc&state=opened) full of old merge requests with interesting but unfinished ideas.
-You can ask their developers if it's okay to take over the work on them.
+You can ask their developers if it's okay to take over the work from them.

 * The [list of app ideas](https://community.kde.org/App_ideas) is a good entrypoint if you are looking to make a new KDE application from scratch.